martelosaurus/paper-theory-financial-media/README.md

 # a-theory-of-financial-media
-A Theory of Financial Media
+Numerical solutions of A Theory of Financial Media